2015 Board of Directors

 Lifelong northern Lake County resident Gust Petropoulos has contributed his time and talent to the community for more than 40 years.
 As a member of the planning commission of Gurnee for eight years and of the village board for six, he helped oversee such projects as Gurnee Mills and Great America.
 He has served with distinction on the boards of such organizations as the Red Cross, YMCA, and United Way and for 20 years was an active member of the board of Victory Memorial Hospital.
 On its sale, Mr. Petropoulos became a founding member of the board of the Healthcare Foundation.

-Laura Ramírez is the director of Latino and Youth Services at Family Service of Lake County.
-A lifelong resident of Lake County with over 15 years of experience in the Lake County non-profit sector, she holds a BA in psychology with a minor in social work from Wheaton College and is a graduate of the Illinois Latino Policy Forum’s Latino Nonprofit Leadership Academy.
+Laura Ramírez is a lifelong resident of Lake County with over 15 years of experience in the Lake County non-profit sector, she holds a BA in psychology with a minor in social work from Wheaton College and is a graduate of the Illinois Latino Policy Forum’s Latino Nonprofit Leadership Academy.
 A former member of the board of directors of the Coalición Latinos Unidos of Lake County, she joined the Foundation’s board in 2015.

 Wendy Rheault, Ph.D., PTProvost